keep-starknet-strange/joyboy/prototype/escrow.md

 Let's start with a very simple draft (without all details, security concerns etc)

-Can be used as an exemple:
+Can be used as an example:
 [Tokei contract like Sablier](https://github.com/starknet-io/tokei/blob/main/src/core/lockup_linear.cairo)

 ```ts